 Helping you learn, achieve and get the grades you want

-SI session times and locations are still being set up.
-A schedule of SI sessions for all classes will be posted in the third week of Spring semester.
-Please note that SI is not offered during Wintermester.
+SI sessions are not held during the summer semesters.
+A schedule of Fall SI sessions will be posted in the third week of the Fall semester.

 Supplemental Instruction (SI) is a nationally recognized program to provide assistance in some of the more difficult classes on campus.
 SI Leaders who have successfully completed the class in a previous semester will attend class in order to stay current on the material being covered.
 SI leaders hold multiple weekly sessions outside of class, providing a guided study atmosphere for any students who want the extra support.
 All sessions are free, optional, and do not require advance registration.